PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 [completed optimizing 0x21e29c142521 <JS Function varOf (SharedFunctionInfo 0x1031e5bfa4b9)>]
 ```

-In the abot snippet, a function named `varOf` is marked for optimization and
+Here we see a a function named `varOf` is marked for optimization and
-then it is optimized.
+then optimized shortly after.

-While reading the output, we would also notice lines like this:
+We may also observe the following output:

 ```
 [marking 0x21e29d33b401 <JS Function (SharedFunctionInfo 0x363485de4f69)> for recompilation, reason: small function, ICs with typeinfo: 1/1 (100%), generic ICs: 0/1 (0%)]